As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 This handy little tool basically allows you to enjoy wine without even opening the bottle.
 How is this possible?
 First, a needle is stuck through the cork, sucking up the desired amount of wine, and pouring it into your glass from the other end.
 The Coravin then proceeds to replace the extracted wine with some argon gas.

-This is one of the gases that naturally occurs in the air that we breathe, and it has no effect on the wine’s flavor profile.
+This is one of the gases that naturally occur in the air that we breathe, and it has no effect on the wine’s flavor profile.
 It gently sits on the wine’s surface, protecting it from too much oxygen exposure.
 A vintage port lover’s dream come true.
-Check out current pricing for the Coravin Model 2 on Amazon.

 3. Note the Splash Mark